Canute IV of Denmark: Legacy

 The reign of Canute has been interpreted differently through the times; from a violent king who tyrannized his subjects, to a strict but fair ruler who devotedly supported the Roman Catholic Church and fought for justice without regard to his own person.
 He was never a thoroughly popular saint in Denmark, but his sainthood granted the Danish monarchy an aura of divine legitimacy.
 The cause of the rebellion which killed Canute is unknown, but has been speculated as originating in fines issued to the peasants breaking the leding of 1085 as specified in the Chronicon Roskildense, or as a result of his vigorous tithe policy.

 The document of his donation to Lund Cathedral was the oldest comprehensive text from Denmark, and provided broad insights into Danish post-Viking Age society.
 The donation might have had the aim of establishing the Danish Archdiocese of Lund according to Sweyn II Estridsson's wishes, which was finally achieved in 1104.
 Canute's son Carl became Count of Flanders from 1119 to 1127, ruling as Charles the Good.
 Like his father, Charles was slain in a church by rebels (in Bruges, 1127), and later beatified by the Catholic church.
 According to Niels Lund, Lecturer in Medieval History at the University of Copenhagen, Canute's abortive invasion of England "marked the end of the Viking Age."

 In 2008, an X-ray computed tomography was taken of Canute, which showed that he was right-handed and of a slender build.
 It also specified his cause of death as a thrust to the sacrum through the abdomen, negating Ælnoth's account.
 He had no injuries indicating he fought against multiple enemies, which can be seen as supporting an account saying he faced his death without a struggle.

 Popular culture

 In parts of Spain, Canute's feast day has reportedly become a tongue-in-cheek "holiday" for the marijuana legalization movement, appropriating the Spanish version of his name, Canuto, which coincidentally is also the word for a marijuana cigarette.

+Was a character in the popular anime and manga named Vinland saga as a fictional version of Canute facing many hardships and respecting the main character “Thorfinn Karlsefni”.
+This is incorrect as Canute in the Manga is based off Canute the Great (c.
+990 – 12 November 1035).
+Thorfinns journey takes place in 1010.